 Advertisment

 The Great Indian Kapil Show

-Netflix has come a full circle in India.
-What started as a video on-demand service in the country is now attempting to urge its viewers to go back to a linear television habit of appointment viewing for its show, The Great Indian Kapil Show.
+Netflix is come full circle in India.
+What started as a video on-demand service in the country is now urging its viewers to go back to a linear television habit of appointment viewing for its show, The Great Indian Kapil Show.
 Its promotional campaign Shanivaar Banega Funnyvaar aims to make the show a Saturday night staple in Indian homes.

+Advertisment